Ghosts of The Perth Mint

 In 1919, at the age of 66, Ventris was forced to retire.
 He was in fact supposed to have retired a year earlier, however due to the war – during which the Mint continued to produce gold sovereigns for the Australian and British economies – he had been granted permission from London to stay on another year.

-This was a lifesaver for Ventris and his wife, as the couple was building a house in Busselton and were able to stay at the Mint while construction was completed.
+This was a lifesaver for Ventris and his wife, as they were building a house in Busselton and were able to stay at the Mint while construction was completed.

-However, some months later, Mr. and Mrs. Ventris had yet to move out and it was time for the new Superintendent, Frank Allum, to move in.
+However, some months later, they had yet to move out and it was time for the new Superintendent, Frank Allum, to move in.

 With emotions running high, the Ventris family found themselves homeless until their new residence was finished.
 The old family retainers, the maid and the butler, were turned out on the streets.

 The maid was employed by another family.
-However, the distraught butler was found with a noose around his neck, hanging from a manhole at the top of the stairs just outside his old room – which Rogers’ daughter would occupy 18 years later.
+However, the distraught butler was found dead just outside his old room – which Rogers’ daughter would occupy 18 years later.

 The ill-fated story leads many to question, could the butler be one of the ghostly spirits haunting the halls of the mint?